gideonsuttle/story_with_image/README.md

 Here's how the application works:

-1. Enter a story prompt (e.g., "An injured soldier tries to make his way back home")
+1. Enter a story prompt (e.g., "An injured soldier after struggling makes his way back home")
 2. The AI generates a compelling story in 5 paragraphs
 3. The system extracts key scenes from the story
 4. AI generates matching images for each scene